|

 the flats), although Thomas Laughlin Co. lists them in 3½" and

-This style has been reproduced in vast numbers, mostly from the lone
+4½".
+This style has been reproduced in vast numbers, mostly

-My originals all have a sharp edge at the base and are somewhat
+My originals (shown below) all have sharp base edges and are somewhat

 come in many beautiful but unauthentic colors which would be useless